anupmaharzn/Data-Engineering-Tools-Technologies/concepts-1/Distributed-systems-computing.md

     - these systems allow the storage and retrieval of file across multiple nodes in a distributed manner.
     - Example: Hadoop Distributed File System(HDFS) and Google File System(GFS)
 - distributed Databases
-    - In distributed databases,data is distributed across mutiple nodes and te database management system coordinates access and queries.
+    - In distributed databases,data is distributed across mutiple nodes and the database management system coordinates access and queries.
     - Example Apache Cassandra,Amazon DynamoDB